-- In a large bowl combine the oats, baking powder, pumpkin pie spice, and salt.
+- In a large bowl combine the oats, baking powder, pumpkin pie spice, brown sugar and salt.
 Stir well and set the bowl aside.
 In another medium-size bowl, combine the pumpkin puree, eggs, cooled butter, milk, vanilla, and maple syrup.
 Stir well.

 - Pour the pumpkin mixture into the large bowl with the oat mixture and stir until well mixed.
 Pour the oat mixture into the prepared baking pan.
 Bake for 30 minutes or until a toothpick inserted into the center comes out clean.